Yagachi River

-The Yagachi dam was constructed in the year 2001.
-The reservoir is situated at an elevation of 965 meters above MSL.
-The length of the Yagachi dam is 1280 meters.
+The Yagachi dam was constructed at Belur in the year of 2001.
+The length of the Yagachi dam is 1,280 meters.
 The maximum height above the foundation of the reservoir is 26.237 meters.
+The Full Reservoir Level(FRL) of the reservoir is situated at an elevation of 965 m above MSL.
+This FRL elevation makes it the highest dam in the state of Karnataka.

 Storage capacity

 Yagachi dam has a Gross Storage Capacity of 3.17 Tmcft.
 On 10 August 2019, the dam recorded a highest outflow of about 25,000 cusecs, due to torrential rains in Chikkamagaluru Taluk.
-Its catchment area extends from south of Mullayyanagiri (Bababudan Range) to Gorur Dam.
+Its catchment area extends from south of Mullayyanagiri (Bababudan Range) to Gorur dam.

 In 2025, the dam achieved its FRL early, in the last week of May, due to early onset of South-west Monsoon, making it the first dam to get filled in Karnataka, that year.

 Beneficiaries

 Yagachi, along with Votehole serves as the source of irrigation and drinking water for the cities of Belur, Chikkamagaluru, Arsikere and Hassan.